-I knew little else about d’Aymery except that he had a bad motorcycle accident some years ago that resulted in the amputation of a leg, possibly two—I can’t remember.
+I knew little else about d’Aymery except that he had a bad motorcycle accident some years ago that resulted in serious injuries to his legs.
 When I learned about his round of concussions, I speculated that it might have been the result of this disability combined with old age lack of coordination that might have led to repeated falls.
 One of the reasons I was so anxious to lose weight and reduce my blood pressure was to avoid medications that could make me lose my balance and injure myself.

 In August 2012 I began writing for CounterPunch, an act that d’Aymery considered a betrayal.
 He always saw CounterPunch as a rival even though I doubt that Alexander Cockburn and Jeff St. Clair viewed Swans in the same fashion.
 Swans had an approach that was much more rooted in print culture than the Internet.
 It came out on a biweekly basis and refused to allow articles to be crossposted elsewhere.
 D’Aymery was okay with a couple of paragraphs and a link to Swans but would get tough with anybody who violated his rules.